acharyaabhishek2006-cmyk/Induction-Program-/README.md

 After fitness, we had a session related to National Cadet Corps(NCC) and opportunities to serve in the armed forces which was given by Brigadier P.S.
 Cheema.
 He told us about the importance of discipline and building a strong mindset and leadership qualities.

 In second half of the college we had some classes like P2P and english by professor Nisha Mam.

+# Day - 6
+# Date - 7 August 2025
+## Session on Centre for Multi-faceted Learning

+The session was given to us by Dr. Lakhvir Singh Khanna on CML.
+The session was very interactive.
+He spoke about NPTEL, a free platform offering online courses.
+He encouraged us to take advantage of it for skill development and certifications which will help us in future.

+## Session on National Service Scheme
+Dr. Jasvir Singh Grewal gave us lecture on NSS.
+The session was very energetic and funny telling us about social responsibility of a students and make us learn how to make a person laugh which gives us mental peace. later on our seniors showed a scene play of a story to make us laugh which was very good and can't be explained in words.